What’s Supported

 Create a Zendesk Account

-- Follow instructions for Getting a trial account or sponsored account for development
+You need a Zendesk account to connect with Ampersand.- Follow instructions for Getting a trial account or sponsored account for development

 - Ensure that your subdomain starts with the